BrightChamps Logo

 Step 3: Now we bring down the second pair, so the new dividend is 425

-Step 4: Double the current quotient (4) to get 8, then append a digit x to form the new divisor 8x.
+Step 4: Double the current quotient (4) to get 8, then append a digit x to form the new divisor as 8x.

-Step 5: Find the value of x, such that 8x × x is less than or equal to 425.
-Here, x = 5, so the divisor is 85 (85 × 5 = 425).
+Step 5: Find the value of x such that \(8x × x ≤ 425\).
+Here, x = 5, so the divisor is \(85 (85 × 5 = 425)\).
 So, 5 is the next digit in the quotient and 0 is the remainder.

 As there is no remainder, the quotient is 45.
-Therefore, the square root of 2025 is ±45.
+Therefore, the square root of, 2025 is ±45.

 Professor Greenline from BrightChamps